 The Employee Free Choice Act (EFCA), as this publication has noted several times, is a classic case of deceptive packaging.
 The proposal, now pending before Congress, would effectively eliminate the secret ballot as a means of allowing workers to decide whether to join a union.
-Specifically, it would force an employer to recognize as binding the result of a union “card check” campaign that generates signatures from at 50 percent of affected workers who indicate a desire to join.
+Specifically, it would force an employer to recognize as binding the result of a union “card check” campaign that generates signatures from more than 50 percent of affected workers who indicate a desire to join.
 Labor leaders from the start have admitted they seek to boost their ranks and retool themselves as a formidable economic and political force.
 What they won’t admit is the possibility that EFCA, once enacted, would be counterproductive to the interests of workers as a whole.
 A new study concludes, however, that such a possibility is very real.

 The study, released on March 3 and authored by University of Chicago-trained economist Anne Layne-Farrar, is titled, “An Empirical Assessment of the Employee Free Choice Act: The Economic Implications.”
 Layne-Farrar, director of the Emeryville, Calif.-based research firm LECG Consulting, concluded: “(P)assing EFCA would likely increase the U.S. unemployment rate and decrease U.S. job creation substantially.”
 How substantially?
 She projects that for every 3 percentage points in rising membership generated by card checks and mandatory arbitration, the following year’s unemployment rate would rise by 1 percentage point and new jobs would drop by 1.5 million.
 Moreover, if Congress were to pass EFCA today, the portion of the American work force belonging to a union would rise from 12 percent to 15 percent, but the number of unemployed workers would rise by 1.5 million.
 And if the law triggers a rise in private-sector union membership by between 5 and 10 percentage points (as some are predicting), the unemployment rate would rise from 1.5 to 3.5 percentage points during the following year.